Sharing Your First Pin to Pinterest in a Few, Simple Steps

 Some of my favorite completely free sites to use are Unsplash and Pixabay.
 Both of these can actually be added as plugins to your WordPress to make getting them easy.

-I use both Canva and PicMonkey for creating graphics as they are easy to use and both offer free versions as well as upgraded versions.
+I use both Canva and Stencil for creating graphics as they are easy to use and both offer free versions as well as upgraded versions.

 If you haven’t worked with either of these programs, here is a quick video tutorial on how I use to use Canva to create a Pinterest worthy post super fast.

-3. Add an Alt Text Description for Each of Your Graphics
+3. Add a Pin Description for Each of Your Pinterest Graphics

 When you click on your newly uploaded graphics, there will be a spot to add Alt Text (Alternative Text) in the right-hand sidebar of WordPress.

 For example, if you were writing a post on coffee, you wouldn’t want to just say “coffee” in the description.
-You might want to set the description as “The most amazing coffee that you need to include in your next coffee bar”.
+You might want to set the description as “The most amazing coffee that you’ll want to include in your next coffee bar”.

 4. Make sure Rich Pins are E